Dias: Dynamic Rewriting of Pandas Code: Conclusion

 \section{Conclusion}

 In this paper, we identified program rewriting as a lightweight technique for optimizing ad-hoc, single-machine EDA workloads.
-Performing rewrites is valid only under conditions, which need to be checked at runtime, a setting that imposes strict latency boundaries.
-We implemented \system{}, a system which rewrites \code{pandas} code automatically and transparently, while simultaneously addressing the requirements and constraints of condition-checking. \system{} applies rewrite rules automatically, and it verifies whether applying a rule is correct by either injecting checks in the code or by slicing the execution and performing checks in between.
+We implemented \system{}, the first source-to-source, dynamic rewriter for Python, system which rewrites \code{pandas} code automatically and transparently, while simultaneously addressing the requirements and constraints of condition-checking.

 We experimentally showed that \system{} was able to achieve significant speedups (up to 57$\times$ for individual cells and 3.5$\times$ for whole notebooks), both compared to \code{pandas} and \code{modin}, in \emph{real-world}, randomly sampled notebooks.
-At the same time, \system{} incurs minimal runtime and memory overheads, while making no use of the disk, whether \system{} succeeds to optimize code or not.
-Last but not least, this paper showed a new direction for optimization, that of crossing library boundaries, the key aspect of which is to employ techniques that understand both the library and the client code.
+At the same time, \system{} incurs minimal runtime and memory overheads whether it succeeds or not.

-\begin{acks} We would like to thank Marc Canby and Stratos Vamvourellis for inisghtful comments and suggestions.
+\begin{acks} We would like to thank Marc Canby, Stratos Vamvourellis, Edward Gan and the anonymous reviewers for insightful comments and suggestions.
 This work was supported by the AWS Cloud Credit for Research and the Open Philanthropy project. \end{acks}